gscrow/dressipi-com/_posts/2018-07-26-monthly-retail-round-up-july-2018.markdown

 # Monthly Retail Round-Up - July 2018

-## With lots of interesting highlights in the world of retail this July, Dressipi, the experts in fashion personalisation, have put together our top stories to keep you up to date.
+## With lots of interesting highlights in the world of retail this July, Dressipi, the experts in fashion personalization, have put together our top stories to keep you up to date.

 ### 1) Push for Retailers to Become More Sustainable

-The [Drapers Sustainability Report](http://guides.drapersonline.com/5922.guide) was released this July and centred around creating a circular business model for fashion.
+The [Drapers Sustainability Report](http://guides.drapersonline.com/5922.guide) was released this July and centered around creating a circular business model for fashion.
 This includes:

 - Increasing clothing recycling
 - Reducing the industry’s reliance on raw materials, e.g. Cotton